 - GMAT Required?
 No.

 - Interview required?
 International applicants who are not native English speakers must demonstrate English language proficiency.
-You may demonstrate this in one of two ways: submit your test score from TOEFL iBT, IELTS, or PTE academic; or complete an intake interview.
+You may demonstrate this in one of two ways: submit your test score from TOEFL iBT, IELTS, or PTE academic.

 Need guidance on completing your application?
 The application checklist provides step-by-step instructions and tips from our admissions team.